Abraham Hostel Tel Aviv is an excellent place to stay when visiting the most fun city in Israel.

 Accommodation at Abraham Hostel

-Economy rooms are usually quite big, around 22 square meters, and have a private bathroom, a fridge, air conditioning and Wi-Fi connection.
+ECONOMY ROOMS – Usually quite big, around 22 square meters, with a private bathroom, a fridge, air conditioning and Wi-Fi connection.
 You will also find a small closet and a desk with a chair.
-Economy rooms fit up to two guests.
+They fit up to two guests.

-Superior rooms are bigger and have all the perks of economy rooms but in addition they also have a TV and a queen size double bed and a sitting area.
-Superior rooms rooms fit up to three guests.
+SUPERIOR ROOMS – Slightly bigger and with all the perks of economy rooms but in addition they also have a TV and a queen size double bed and a sitting area.
+They fit up to three guests.

-Family rooms can be up for 5 guests, making them perfect for a family or a group of friends.
+FAMILY ROOMS – For up to 5 guests, they are perfect for a family or a group of friends.
 They usually have a double bed, a bunk bed and a crib (upon request).
 They rest is pretty much the same as in the economy rooms.

-Junior suits feature a sleeping room with a double bed and a sitting room with and additional sofa bed.
+JUNIOR SUITES – They feature a sleeping room with a double bed and a sitting room with an additional sofa bed.
 They have a TV and a small kitchen with a sink, a fridge, a microwave and a small stove.

-The kitchen at the hostel is very big and available for guests use 24 hours a day.
+The massive kitchen is available for guests use 24/7.
 There are fridges, pots, pans, utensils and all you need to prepare a meal.
 There’s also a pantry where you can leave food you didn’t eat during your stay.

-The dining room is big and nice: you will immediately notice the colorful paintings on the walls.
-It’s a nice place to hang out, meat other travelers, and simply relax while having a meal,
+The dining room is decorated with colorful paintings on the walls.
+It’s a nice place to hang out, meat other travelers, and simply relax while having a meal.

-Breakfast is included in the price of the room and it is served buffet style.
-It includes different types of cereals, vegetables, fruits, eggs, cheese, bread (that you can toast), jams, butter, salami or ham a selection of drinks such as juices, cappuccino, tea, coffee and milk.
+Breakfast is included in the price of the room and is served buffet style.
+It includes different types of cereals, vegetables, fruits, cream cheese, bread (that you can toast), jam, butter, salami or ham, occasionally hard boiled eggs and a selection of drinks such as juices, cappuccino, tea, coffee and milk.

-GOOD TO KNOW: All guests are requested to wash their dishes after breakfast.
+All guests are requested to wash their dishes after breakfast.
 This is done to help the hostel run smoothly, since it is a really huge place and there are many guests.
 Unfortunately some people don’t seem to be too concerned with hygiene and they don’t care to properly wash their dishes.
+Don’t be that person: be considerate to other guests and their health, so what your dishes properly.

 Every Friday the hostel organizes a Shabbat dinner.
-This is very much an Israeli tradition.
-Most locals go home to their families during Shabbat, but if you are traveling you may still like to experience what it is about.
+Traditionally, Israelis go home to their families during Shabbat, but if you are traveling you may still like to experience what it is about.

 Shabbat dinners at Abraham Hostel Tel Aviv cost 50 NIS (around $15 USD) and are cooked home style.
 They include a soup, salad, a main course (there are vegetarian options), side dishes (vegetables) and a dessert, as well as drinks.
-The atmosphere is lovely during the meals.
-Make sure to sign up for the Shabbat dinner at reception a least 12 hours before.
+The atmosphere during the meal is lovely.
+Make sure to sign up for dinner at reception a least 12 hours before.

 Wednesdays are Indian food nights!
 Indian chef Lahave Silliman cooks traditional dishes from 7:00 pm onwards.